lsp-plugins/lsp-site/config/README.md

 and critical fixes for the previous release.

-IMPORTANT FOR VST INSTALLATIONS: If you deploy plugins as a subdirectory of your VST directory, the subdirectory should contain substring 'lsp-plugins'.
-Otherwise plugins won't find the VST core library.
+IMPORTANT FOR VST INSTALLATIONS: If you deploy plugins as a subdirectory of your VST2 directory, the subdirectory should contain substring 'lsp-plugins'.
+Otherwise plugins won't find the VST2 core library.
 Please notice that '~' means user's home directory.

+## For Linux/FreeBSD

 The usual directories for LADSPA are:
   * /usr/lib/ladspa